 The longitudinal curriculum is designed to provide knowledge to evaluate and treat sports medicine related injuries while becoming an active professional in the field of Sports Medicine.
-Fellows will work one-on-one with faculty in the following locations over the training year.

 Fellows are required to lead one research/QI project during the academic year.